Maruthi-Saketh-2001/hand-detector/README.md

 training.class_indices
 ```

+### To run gesture_detect.py
+1)Open anaconda
+2)Open Spyder
+3)Make sure you are in right path where the code is present
+4)Change the image name to want to test
+5)Now the file
+6)Get the output image with predicted gesture name.

 ### To train your own model
 Using the below method we made a model using tensorflow which detect's hand in the given image.